scotwash/pluto-puppies/README.md

 List any websites that you might reference to influence you styling choices

 ### Members & Responsibilities (To Be Written by Scotch)

 Our group members are Ada, Scotch, Garret, Sheryl, and Sunny.

 Ada is to write a

 CRYPTIDS

 Scotch (Mud mermaids and Kelly-Hopinskins Monster)

+Ada (Not-Deer and Snow Wasset)